russelljjarvis/ScienceAccessibility/README.md

 # Science Accessibility Project

-## In Plain Language
+## Via Upgoer 5
 Understanding big words is hard, so when big hard ideas are written down with lots of hard words, the large pile of words is also hard to understand.

-We used a computer, to check writing to see how hard it is to understand lots of different writing, meant for different people.
-We want to stop an often happening thing, happening again.
-We want to stop people avoiding reading hard ideas, only because there were too many hard words.

-We want most people understanding more big hard ideas, now, and on a later dates, so those people are not hurt because they did not understand important things.
+We used a computer programs on lots of different writing, meant for different people, to see how hard each piece of writing was to understand.
+We want to stop people not reading hard ideas, only because there were too many hard words.
+We want most people understanding more big ideas, now, and in the future, so those people are not hurt because they did not understand important things.

 ## Overview
 Non-scientific writing typically exceeds genuine scientific writing in two important aspects: in contrast to genuine science, non-science is often expressed with a less complex, and more engaging writing style.
 We believe non-science writing occupies a more accessible niche, that academic science writing should also occupy.